MAPF-Competition/Start-Kit/README.md

 The upgrade may overwrite some of your changes to `src/Entry.cpp`, `CMakeLists.txt`, `compile.sh`, `apt.txt`, and `pip.txt`, you could compare the difference using `git diff` and decide whether to revert some modifications or partially accept changes on these files.

-The upgrade script will not touch participants' implementation file, `python/pyMAPFPlanner.py`, `inc/MAPFPlanner.h`, `inc/TaskScheduler.h`, `src/MAPFPlanner.cpp` and `src/TaskScheduler.cpp`.
-But please be aware that the update on `SharedEnvironment` APIs impacts the default `update_goal_locations` implementation in `src/Entry.cpp`, you might need to carefully review the changes and update your implementation accordingly.
+The upgrade script will not touch most of the participants' implementation file, `python/pyMAPFPlanner.py`,`python/pyTaskScheduler.py`, `inc/MAPFPlanner.h`, `inc/TaskScheduler.h`, `src/MAPFPlanner.cpp` and `src/TaskScheduler.cpp`.
+But please be aware that, the start-kit v2.1.0 introduces requested API changes on `task_pool`.
+This requires minor revision to your implementation.
+It also impacts the function `update_goal_locations` in `src/Entry.cpp`, please review the changes in `src/Entry.cpp` and merge them into your impementation.

 ## Input output description